-Claimants collecting unemployment can be disqualified from benefits if they refuse a suitable job offer
+Claimants filing for unemployment can be disqualified from benefits if they refuse a suitable job offer.

 If an employer offers you a job, it is important to engage with them if you have questions about whether the job is suitable or if you are concerned you cannot do the job.
 Put those questions in writing (we recommend email) and keep a record of it.

 When you file your weekly claim, the system will ask you if you have refused a job offer.

 If you have refused a job, you must answer yes to that question.
 You will then be allowed to provide additional information about why you turned down the job.

 It is important to identify in your answers what was not suitable about the job, or why you believe you had good cause to turn it down.